spekframework/spek-gradle-sample/README.md

 ## Spek Gradle Sample

-This is a sample Gradle project that uses Maven to run tests (in a CI scenario for instance).
+This is a sample Gradle project that uses Gradle to run tests (in a CI scenario for instance).
 You can still run tests individually in the IDE using the Spek IntelliJ IDEA plugin

 ### Setup